indabax-za/indabax-za.github.io/index.md

 <div class="callout" markdown="1">
 <img src="/assets/images/dli.png" alt="Deep Learning Indaba logo" class="callout-img">
 <div class="callout-text" markdown="1">
 The Deep Learning IndabaX is a local edition of the [Deep Learning Indaba](https://deeplearningindaba.com), Africa's premier AI conference and one of the most exciting grassroots movements on the planet.
-The "Indaba spirit" became known for building technology in an inclusive, kind and powerful community that puts humans first.
+The "Indaba spirit" became known for building technology through an inclusive, kind and locally connected community.
 <br>
 <br>
 [Learn more →](/about.html){: .button}